socadk/design-practice-repository/activities/DPR-TacticDDD.md

 > *As a domain-driven designer, I want to design software concepts to address and satisfy requirements so that the stakeholder wants and needs are met in an understandable and traceable way.*

-Tactic DDD can be seen as [Object-Oriented Analysis and Design (OOAD)](https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design) done well, putting emphasis on the business logic in layered architecture and elaborating upon the [Domain Model](https://martinfowler.com/eaaCatalog/domainModel.html) pattern in Martin Fowler's "Patterns of Enterprise Application Architecture" (@Fowler:2002).
+Tactic (or tactical) DDD can be seen as [Object-Oriented Analysis and Design (OOAD)](https://en.wikipedia.org/wiki/Object-oriented_analysis_and_design) done well, putting emphasis on the business logic in layered architecture and elaborating upon the [Domain Model](https://martinfowler.com/eaaCatalog/domainModel.html) pattern in Martin Fowler's "Patterns of Enterprise Application Architecture" (@Fowler:2002).
 The goals of OOAD and tactic DDD are:

 * Establish a [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) with users, other external stakeholders, and within the team
 * Find out what to implement (analysis)